SEE-GEO/regn/README.md

 ## Running the code

-The code required to produce the presented results consists of two parts:
+The code required to reproduce the presented results consists of two parts:

 - The ``regn`` Python package, which implements the QRNN-based GPROF retrieval
-- The Jupyter notebooks contained in the [notebooks](notebooks) folder, which contain the Python code  that performs all numerical analyses.
+- The Jupyter notebooks contained in the [notebooks/gmi](notebooks/gmi) and [notebook/mhs](notebooks/mhs) folders, which contain the Python code which performs the numerical analyses.

-### Dependencies
+### Python dependencies

 Our work builds on and requires a range publicly available packages, which are collected in the ``requirements.txt``.
 After cloning this repository, you